MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/manage-nte-status-validations-sales.md

 If the check fails, the approval is given a validation status of **Failed**.
 The not-to-exceed validation detail will inform the user at which level the validation failed.

-When the submitted time, expense or material usage entry is considered non-chargeable, the not-to-exceed validation status is set to **Not Applicable** with the validation detail equal to **Not applicable**.
+When the submitted time, expense, or material usage entry is considered non-chargeable, the not-to-exceed validation status is set to **Not Applicable** with the validation detail equal to **Not applicable**.

 ## Not-to-exceed on unbilled sales actuals

-When a time, expense or material usage entry is approved, cost and unbilled sales actuals records are created.
+When a time, expense, or material usage entry is approved, cost and unbilled sales actuals records are created.
 If the unbilled sales actual being created is chargeable and maps to a time and material contract line, the application performs a not-to-exceed validation check at the following levels:

   - Check against the limit set up for the customer of the project contract line
   - Check against the limit set up on the contract line